-At Least 746 People Were Held After Trump's Travel Ban Was Issued
+At Least 746 People Were Held Over The Weekend After Trump's Travel Ban Was Issued

 The initial order in Darweesh was issued at 9:37 p.m.
 Jan.
 28, so the list provided to the lawyers only begins with those being held at that time and goes through the next day, until 11:59 p.m.
 Jan.
 29, according to the Darweesh lawyers.
 As such, the number of those detained on the first day of the order and released — or already removed from the country — by 9:37 p.m.
 Jan.
 28 would not be included in the list turned over to counsel.

+In the Justice Department’s cover letter accompanying the list, which was provided to BuzzFeed News by the plaintiffs’ lawyers, Justice Department lawyer Samuel Go referred to the list as consisting of all people “encountered or undergoing processing … pursuant to the Executive Order” during the relevant time period.
+The letter also notes that “this list includes legal permanent residents.”

-“The identities of the 746 individuals were disclosed to Darweesh counsel under a protective order that prevents their release to the general public,” the statement also noted.
+The statement from the plaintiffs’ lawyers also noted, “The identities of the 746 individuals were disclosed to Darweesh counsel under a protective order that prevents their release to the general public.”
+A copy of the protective order was signed by the judge in the case on Thursday.

-The Justice Department’s cover letter accompanying the list was provided to BuzzFeed News by the plaintiffs’ lawyers, but no other information was provided and the Justice Department did not respond to a request for confirmation of or comment on the list.
+The Justice Department provided no on-the-record comment beyond the filings in court.

 - Caitlyn Jenner told President Trump his administration's rollback of protections for transgender kids was a "disaster" 😳